taylorshephard/taylorshephard.github.io/projects/runtime/README.md

 **What do they do?**

-# TODO 2 - Adding A Background
+# TODO 2 Part 1 - Adding A Background

 Nice!
 Now we have something on our screen - but the background is pretty boring.
 Open up the file `js/view/background.js`.
 Here we have made a function for you called makeBackground.
 To have this background appear in our game we need to go back to `js/init.js` and call this function!

-Modify `init.js` at `TODO 2` to call `makeBackground`.
+In `init.js` at `TODO 2` call `makeBackground()`.
 You will need to supply the appropriate arguments to the function:

 ```js
 var background = opspark.makeBackground(app,ground);